 Living from paycheck to paycheck (or not having a paycheck at all) can be extremely stressful to a senior veteran, particularly since it can increase the prevalence of homelessness, a very unfortunate reality for more than 1.4 million at-risk veterans.

-Veteran’s Day is a mere 2 months away and once again America will honor the more than 20 million veterans who have served the nation.
+Veteran’s Day is a behind us for this year, and once again America honored the more than 20 million veterans who have served the nation.
 Unfortunately, putting your life on the line to defend your country does not guarantee you a stable income.
 Regardless of how dire the situation may seem, it is important to never lose hope as technology is making it increasingly easier to not only find work online but to engage in online training and work as well.

 At present, nearly 90% of Americans have an online presence thanks to tablets, phones, and computers.
 There are a number of reputable, dedicated websites who strive to find employment for veterans.
 Even if you are more senior in age you can benefit from browsing sites such as We Hire Heroes that provide valuable employment resources and general advice to veterans looking for a job.

 There are also a number of generic yet trusted employment sites including Indeed and SimplyHired that can possibly assist you in finding a job that allows you to showcase your skills.
 Veterans are known to be natural leaders who are both disciplined and dedicated, skills that any organization will be happy to embrace.

 You can also benefit significantly from online networking sites such as LinkedIn that allows you to search for employment through your broadened network.

 Telecommuting and online work are skyrocketing in popularity with more than 4 million Americans currently telecommuting, while 57.3 million Americans are engaging in freelance work such as copywriting, editing and tutoring.

 As a veteran, you would have learned to become adaptable, and your organizational skills and ability to self-motivate will be of great benefit when having to design and stick to your own working schedule.